 “We’re moving from a city block with no grass to 14 acres,” said Broom.
 The school’s outdoor amphitheater backs up to the woods; there’s a sculpture of Our Lady Seat of Wisdom on the grounds.
 And the window-lined corridors of the school allow staff and students alike to enjoy the outdoors even in inclement weather.
 The reality of the opportunities afforded by the new school, along with the communications and marketing efforts of the organization behind it, are proving effective in safeguarding St. Patrick’s future.

 After a six-year decline in enrollment, St. Patrick Academy — which has a capacity of 211 students — has experienced about 70% growth.
-Current enrollment for 2018-2019 is 155 (although, the staff anticipates that number will go up).
+The Seacoast NH private school‘s current enrollment for 2018-2019 is 155 (although, the staff anticipates that number will go up).

 “My hope is that through this St. Patrick Academy, the Catholic faith will be taught, understood and appreciated as being more than relevant to today’s young person — but as refreshing and inspiring its students to become true saints of God themselves,” Bishop Libasci told the Register.